 Article 33 requires countries to establish and designate a framework to promote, protect and monitor implementation of the CRPD.
-The National Disability Strategy is the mechanism to ensure that the principles underpinning the Convention are incorporated into policies and programs affecting people with disability, their families and carers.
+Australia’s Disability Strategy 2021-2031 is the mechanism to ensure that the principles underpinning the Convention are incorporated into policies and programs affecting people with disability, their families and carers.

 Women and children with disability

 The CRPD requires countries to recognise the particular situation of women and children with disability.
 Countries are to take measures to ensure the full and equal enjoyment by women them of all rights and freedoms and to ensure the full development, advancement and empowerment of women.
 Countries are required to ensure that, in all actions concerning children with disability, the best interests of the child are a primary consideration, and to ensure that children with disability have the right to express their views freely on all matters affecting them, and to give their views due weight in accordance with their age and maturity.

 Australia has made an interpretive declaration in relation to its obligations under the CRPD, in the following terms: